Drishya: Production

 After the commercial and critical success of Drishyam, director P. Vasu decided to re-make the film in Tamil language or Telugu language, when he received an offer from the Kannada film production company E4 Entertainment.
 His name was referred to the producers by actor Ravichandran.
 It was revealed in February 2014 that the latter would portray Mohanlal's character from the original film.
 Navya Nair was cast to play the female lead opposite Ravichandran, the role played by Meena in the original film.
 Swaroopini Narayan was cast to play the role of Ravichandran's elder daughter in the film, following her successful audition for the role after having been spotted on the internet messaging service WhatsApp by one of the crew members.

 Filming began on 11 March 2014, in the Kodagu district of Karnataka, a major part of which was shot in Madikeri.
 Small parts of the film were then shot in Bangalore and Nanjangud.
 As compared to the Malayalam film, Drishya was trimmed by about 15 to 20 minutes.
 Reports of the film being titled Drishya came out only in mid-May 2014, a month prior to the film's release.

 Soundtrack

 Ilaiyaraaja composed the music for the soundtracks that had lyrics written by V. Nagendra Prasad.
-The album consists of two soundtracks.
+The album consists of two songs.